th3matty/OpenTutorial/README.md

 A little Project with JS & Firebase Cloudfunctions/ auth / database

-// You can visit my little project ==> matty-todoapp.web.app //
+// You can visit my little project ==> https://matty-todoapp.web.app/ //